 Guatemala: Global Action Needed to End Murders of Union Members.

 February 1, 2013—Since 2007, 64 trade unionists have been murdered in Guatemala, and hundreds more union leaders and members have been kidnapped, tortured and threatened with death—all part of an ongoing pattern of violations against worker rights, according to Britain’s Trade Union Congress (TUC).
-Only a small fraction of these incidents have been investigated, and 98 percent of these crimes have not been punished.

 INTERVIEW: Guatemalan Aluminum Workers Describe Abuse.

 October 11, 2012—When Emeterio Nach suffered a shoulder injury at his job, he asked his supervisor at the Ternium aluminum processing plant in Villa Nueva, Guatemala, for time off to see his doctor.
 After the supervisor denied his request, Nach asked again.
-The supervisor continued to refuse, finally telling Nach he would be fired if he kept asking—and would be fired if he were sick because the factory needed healthy workers.

 Workers from around the World File Complaint with the ILO Urging Guatemala to Respect the Right of Freedom of Association.

 June 18, 2012—Guatemala is among the worst violators of worker rights in the world today, according to the International Trade Union Confederation (ITUC).
-Workers are routinely fired for asserting their rights at work, and increasingly, they are threatened, tortured, or murdered.

 SITRABI Target of Deadly Anti-Union Repression in Guatemala.